 For various reasons the ORIM method was not implemented in the industry.
 One of the weaknesses in the ORIM was that it did not extend the existing QRA with respect to shed light on the failure causes.
-In the BORA project (Haugen et.al 2007) the focus was therefore changed to barriers and operative issues (BORA = Barrier and operative risk analysis).
+In the BORA project the focus was therefore changed to barriers and operative issues (BORA = Barrier and operative risk analysis), see Sklet et al. (2006).
 For critical conditions such as a gas leakage which in the QRA only is modelled by a single number found in generic databases, a detailed task analysis was conducted to reveal critical tasks that could lead to a gas leakage.
 For example review of real gas leakages revealed that many leakages were caused by maintenance of components and systems.
 This gave a much better understanding of what could go wrong, what where the critical tasks, and what RIFs influenced the probabilities in the model.
 This kind of modelling was very similar to HRA (Human Reliability Analysis) used in the nuclear industry.
 The BORA method is therefore seen as a significant improvement of the ORIM method since it have a much stronger link to the causes behind the initiating event (or failure of a critical barrier).
 A weakness of the BORA method was that it did not aim to update the QRA to see the total impact of the revised parameter (e.g., leakage frequency).
-The OMT project (Vinnem et.al 2011) was a follow-up of the BORA project where the methodology was refined.
+The OMT project was a follow-up of the BORA project where the methodology was refined, see Gran et al. (2012) and Vinnem et al. (2012) for details.
 A weakness in the BORA model was that all the RIFs were threated in a flat hierarchy with only one level.
 It was recognised that there is a structure in the RIFs, where typically sharp-end RIFs are assumed to be influenced by blunt end RIFs (management issues).
 Further it was recognised that measuring the RIFs is demanding.
 Some companies are conducting internal audits to assess the current status of the RIFs on a regular basis (typically every second year).
-It is believed that this represents uncertainty, hence the RIFs were treated as random quantities and modelled by Bayesian Belief Networks (BBN) taking a two level hierarchical structure into account.
+It is believed that this cannot be done without uncertainty, hence the RIFs were treated as stochastic variables (random quantities) and modelled by Bayesian Belief Networks (BBN) taking a two level hierarchical structure into account.
 The OMT project also improved the interaction modelling between the RIFs, and proposed ways to treat common cause errors similar to methods used in HRA.